-- 3 Establishment and Composition of the Planning Sub Committee for the Municipal Year 2023/24 - 3.1 The Corporate Committee approved the establishment and the composition of the Planning Sub-Committee for the municipal year 2023/2024. - 3.2 The Chair reminded the Planning Sub-Committee members that if they had not done so already to ensure that they had undertaken the compulsory planning training.
-Cllr Samatar confirmed she had recently completed the training.
+- 3 Establishment and Composition of the Planning Sub Committee for the Municipal Year 2023/24 - 3.1 The Corporate Committee approved the establishment and the composition of the Planning Sub-Committee for the municipal year 2023/2024. - 3.2 The Chair reminded the members that the new substitute Planning Sub-Committee needed to ensure that they undertook the compulsory training before they could sit on the Planning Sub-Committee.
+Cllr Samatar reported, who had recently moved from being a substitute to a main Planning Sub-Committee member, had recently undertaken the training.